NixonSchool/AssemblyLanguageCode/README.md

-**🔧 Welcome to My World of Assembly Language 🔧**
+**🔧 My World of Assembly Language 🔧**

-Are you ready to dive headfirst into the wild and wonderful world of assembly programming?
+I know you're ready to dive headfirst into the wild and wonderful world of assembly programming?
 Well, I've created this collection of resources to help you get started.

 **🗺️ The Game Plan**